Porn Cones & Cat Ladies

 For me, having a child transformed my relationship with the man who became my husband in ways that have driven us apart as much as yoked us together.
 Though our daughter enhanced our life in ways too plentiful and too annoying to share (see FB, lol), as working parents flinging ourselves from one obligation to the next, we’ve become enmeshed in a way that can feel impossible to separate.

 I’d once read that “marriage is one long conversation.”
-That makes sense to me, though I’d add in lots of muttering, 30 minute stints of hiding in the bathroom with a laptop, and hyper-focusing on the sound of each other’s breathing.
+That makes sense to me, though I’d add in “lots of muttering, stints of hiding in the bathroom with your phone, and hyper-focusing on the sound of your partner’s breathing.”

 *

-If you don’t get what I’m saying here, read what the heteros post on social media every Mother’s Day, and count how many times you see a husband write something like, “Thank you for being a contortionist, for bending into any shape without complaining, for always putting your family’s needs ahead of yours, Becca, we couldn’t survive a day without you.”
+If you don’t get what I’m saying here, read the posts on social media every Mother’s Day, and count how many times you see a husband write to his wife something like, “Thank you for bending into any shape without complaining, for always putting your family’s needs ahead of yours, we couldn’t survive a day without you!”

 Heh.
 I bet.